U.S. citizen allowed to leave Iranian prison for a week | Law-Order

 CONVICTIONS Baquer Namazi, 85, was convicted in Iran of "collaboration with a hostile government" in 2016 and sentenced to 10 years in prison.
 Iranian authorities released him on medical grounds in 2018 and closed his case in 2020, commuting his sentence to time served but effectively barring him from leaving the country.

 His son Siamak, 51, has been held in Evin prison since 2015 and was convicted of the same charge as his father in 2016.
 The U.S. government has described the charges against both as baseless.
-"I am thrilled for the Namazi family that for the first time in seven years Siamak Namazi is sleeping at home with his family," lawyer Jared Genser, who represents the family, told Reuters, saying Siamak was staying with his parents at their Tehran apartment and was on a one-week renewable furlough.
+"I am thrilled for the Namazi family that for the first time in seven years Siamak Namazi is sleeping at home with his family," said lawyer Jared Genser, who represents the family.
+Siamak was staying with his parents at their Tehran apartment and was on a one-week renewable furlough, Genser said.

 "This is a critical first step but of course we will not rest until the entire family is able to return to the United States and their long nightmare is finally over," Genser added.
 Iranian Americans, whose U.S. citizenship is not recognized by Tehran, are often pawns between the two nations, now at odds over whether to revive a fraying 2015 pact under which Iran limited its nuclear program in return for sanctions relief.

 "The Islamic Republic deserves no credit for temporarily releasing hostages that never deserved to spend a single day in prison," Sadjadpour said.
-Price thanked U.S. allies and partners who worked to help the Namazis, including the U.N.
-Secretary-General, Switzerland, Qatar, the United Arab Emirates, Oman, and the United Kingdom.
+(Reporting By Arshad Mohammed in Lutsen, Minn., Parisa Hafezi in Dubai and Timothy Gardner, Steve Holland in Washington; Editing by Richard Pullin, Frances Kerry and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)